debooh/GetAndCleanProject/CodeBook.md

 		6 LAYING

 The mean of the following variables was computed.
 Data was groupedby subject and by a particular activity.
-"tBodyAcc-mean()-X"
+(the following variables are all of type int) "tBodyAcc-mean()-X"

 "tBodyAcc-mean()-Y"